Entrepreneur - Futurist - Technologist

 “Voices in AI is my favorite project right now.
 The idea that I get to talk to the giants of AI for an hour about one of my favorite subjects just blows my mind.
 There are no bigger questions in technology than the ones we address on the show.
 I just love that.” - Byron Reese

-In this episode, Byron talks about the kill decision and autonomous weapons.
+In this episode, Byron talks about access to technology and how it has benefited everyone.

 Delivered by Byron daily, and sponsored by Gigaom, the AI Minute podcast provides listeners unique analysis and commentary on the present and future of AI.
 It addresses a wide range of issues, from the difficulties of AI, its limits, how it is (and isn’t) similar to the human brain, whether a machine can “think” or “feel,” the effects of automation on employment, and so forth.